 Artificial Intelligence has filled this gap – providing objective analysis backed up by extensive data points from various sources, including game footage and statistics databases.
 These insights enable sports teams to make informed decisions regarding who to invest time and resources into recruiting.

 A significant advantage offered by using AI lies within its predictive analytics capabilities; it can forecast how well certain athletes will perform under specific conditions based on historical patterns found within big data sets.

-Sports companies significantly benefit from this ability while making crucial draft picks or trade deals as uncertainties associated with such selections get reduced, improving overall team performance over time.
+Sports companies significantly benefit from this ability as they make crucial draft picks or trade deals, reducing uncertainties associated with such selections and improving overall team performance over time.

-Furthermore, Sports Artificial Intelligence helps clubs manage budgets more efficiently since predictions about return on investment (ROI) from investing in particular athletes could now be made before signing multi-million dollar contracts.
+Furthermore, Sports Artificial Intelligence enables clubs to manage budgets more efficiently.
+It allows for predictions about the return on investment (ROI) from investing in particular athletes before signing multi-million dollar contracts.